davewhiteland/buggy-race-editor/README.md

 optional; it depends on how the teachers/tutors are running the project.)

 For now I'm keeping **this repo** with some history of how the editor has changed.
-This is currently the real "source" of the contents of the single-commit `main` branch in [buggyrace/buggy-race-editor](https://github.com/buggyrace/buggy-race-editor).
+This is currently the developers' "source" of the contents of the single-commit `main` branch in [buggyrace/buggy-race-editor](https://github.com/buggyrace/buggy-race-editor).
 A snapshot of _that_ commit is what's used inside the latest version of the